torvalds/linux/Documentation/core-api/asm-annotations.rst

 some functions as *global* in order to be visible outside of their translation units.

-Over time, the Linux kernel has adopted macros from various projects (like ``binutils``) to facilitate such annotations.
+Over time, the GNU/Linux kernel has adopted macros from various projects (like ``binutils``) to facilitate such annotations.
 So for historic reasons, developers have been using ``ENTRY``, ``END``, ``ENDPROC``, and other annotations in assembly.
 Due to the lack of their documentation, the macros